The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 Focus on the Learning

 Most parents know how important praise is to a child.
 But what is not always clear is how acknowledging the learning and growth can also clear up much of the schoolwork clutter.
+The paper is not important, the learning that occurred is.

-If you are feeling guilty about recyling your children’s paper, focus on their learning.
+If you are feeling guilty about recycling your children’s paper, focus on their learning.
 “I can see you are working really hard to color in the lines,” or “You must be so proud that you’re catching on to double digit subtraction.”
 Throwing away the paper doesn’t undo the learning.

 I know this might sound silly, but it is also an important lesson to teach your children.
 When you intentionally focus on their learning and effort, you are teaching your children a valuable lesson to turn their focus inward instead making the stuff most important.